Towards the end of what he describes as a “perfect season”, British long jumper Greg Rutherford is already looking forward to his next challenge.

 Rutherford is competing in his second IAAF Diamond League meeting of the year at the Sainsbury’s Birmingham Grand Prix on Sunday (24), just a week after adding the European title to the Commonwealth gold he bagged in Glasgow last month.

-Having already broken the British record back in late April, Rutherford has certainly delivered an emphatic response to those who dismissed his London 2012 Olympic Games victory as a fluke when he underperformed at last year’s IAAF World Championships, suffering the after-effects of a hamstring injury.
+Having already broken the British record back in late April, Rutherford has certainly delivered an emphatic response to those who dismissed his Olympic victory as a fluke when he underperformed at last year’s IAAF World Championships, suffering the after-effects of a hamstring injury.